giovanileitevitor/ricettario/README.md

 # Ricettario App

-The **Ricettario App** is Android App was designed for cooks and other health professionals so they can store and share recipes.
+The **Ricettario App** is designed for amateur cooks and people passionate about cooking.
+So they can store and share his recipes or tricks used on kitchen.

 ## Project Details:
 - Designed in pure Kotlin Language